MueezMughal/UBC_Solar/README.md

 ---

 ### 🌲 Outside the Lab
-When I’m not designing or coding, you’ll usually find me **hiking, skiing, or exploring trails around BC**.
+When I’m not designing or coding, you’ll usually find me **hiking, skiing, or exploring trails around AB & BC**.
 I love working on projects that blend technical creativity with hands-on experience, whether that’s in the machine shop, on a mountain, or in the middle of a debugging session.

 ---